Enrico Sertoli

-Enrico Sertoli (June 6, 1842, Sondrio – January 28, 1910, Sondrio) was an Italian physiologist, histologist, anatomist, biologic chemist, physician, teacher, and inventor.
+Enrico Sertoli (June 6, 1842, Sondrio – January 28, 1910, Sondrio) was an Italian physiologist, histologist, anatomist, biological chemist, physician, teacher, and inventor.
 He is remembered for his discovery regarding the branched cells of seminiferous tubules.

 Biography

 Birth, youth and university study

 On June 6, 1842, Enrico Sertoli was born into a noble family living in Sondrio, a pleasant, northern Italian town located in the Orobic Alps.
 His father was Giuseppe Sertoli, the architectural engineer who designed and supervised the renovation of Sts.
 Gervaso and Protasio Church.
 Enrico spent his childhood and adolescence in Sondrio, the second of five brothers.
 He received a classical undergraduate education in Sondrio.
 When he was 18 years old, he matriculated in the Department of Medicine and Surgery of the University of Pavia, where he became a resident student under the supervision of the physiologist and histologist Eusebio Oehl, an early proponent of the experimental method, noted for his studies of dermal structure.
 From Oehl, Sertoli acquired knowledge of biologic and microscopic techniques, working alongside such individuals as Giulio Bizzozzero, the discoverer of platelets, and Camillo Golgi, a future Nobel Prize winner.